brickfrog/justin.vc/content/about.md

 generally fall into Open source/emacs, applied mathematics/statistics, programming language design, Catholic history, poetry, and general pop-culture/anime/manga/-inserty nerdy thing here-.
-I would also note that I'm not a venture capitalist, despite said domain name. {{% sidenote "f1"  "Why justin.vc then?" %}} I dunno, thought it sounded neat.
+I would also note that I'm not a venture capitalist (or from Saint Vincent), despite said domain name. {{% sidenote "f1"  "Why justin.vc then?" %}} I dunno, thought it sounded neat.
 I'm honestly baffled that Justin Kan didn't own the domain.
 But if you wander into this and you're a VC who's hiring, I wouldn't be opposed, just 'sayin {{% /sidenote %}}

 <t class="outline-1nil">